Traced Monads and Hopf Monads: Traced Monads

 \end{definition}

 Examples of traced monads can be found below throughout the remainder of this paper, with some concrete examples in Section \ref{counterexamplesec}.
-We now explicitly state how the Eilenberg-Moore category of a trace monad is a traced symmetric monoidal category, such that the forgetful functor preserves said structure strictly.
+We now explicitly state how the Eilenberg-Moore category of a traced monad is a traced symmetric monoidal category, such that the forgetful functor preserves the traced symmetric monoidal structure strictly.